 Sometimes it’s not the premise that really sells a horror film.
-Sometimes there are factors that prevent the movie from being as scary as it should.
-But then you might have a character that stands out so much that you derive your point of view on the entire film from them character, alone.
-Technically, they may be minor characters, but they’re the ones that wind up standing out and being what people identify it with forever.
+Sometimes there are factors that prevent the movie from being as scary as it should be.
+But then you might have a character that stands out so much that you derive your point of view on the entire film from that character, alone.
+Technically, they may be minor characters, but they stand out and become what people remember about the film.

 Conversely, sometimes a movie works exactly the way it should, but there’s that one element, that one character that pushes it into even scarier territory.
 You have a film that works, yet at the same time, there’s just some smaller element that people will always associate with it.

 Did You Know?
 Wicked Horror TV Has Classic and Independent Horror Films Available to Stream for Free!

 Either way, there are minor characters that stand out, even though they might not be the main focus.
 Even when they’re not the central antagonist, they’re the image people remember and they’re the ones that stick with us as we leave the theater.

 Kiriyama in Battle Royale

 Battle Royale is as much an action film as it is a horror picture.
 In fact, I would actually call it more action than horror.
 The premise is incredibly scary to think about, and like the best horror movies, it leaves the audience wondering what they would do in that situation.
 As scary as most of the characters get in the desperate survival scenario of Battle Royale, by far the scariest is the transfer student who signed up for fun.
 He’s a very different character than the one in the tome on which the film is based, but he’s scarier.
 He never speaks a single line of dialogue or gives a hint of motivation, he’s just an incredibly sadistic force of nature.